heynicortiz/CodePath_Prework/README.md

-# Android Prework - *Name of App Here*
+# Android Prework - *Hello World from Nic*

 Submitted by: Nicolas Ortiz

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello World from Nic** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **X** hours spent in total